Magic angles and correlations in twisted nodal superconductors: Low-energy projection of the perturbations at the magic angle

 We now consider the case of a single-component triplet superconductor.
 In this case, triplet SC order parameter near a node takes the form $\delta\tau_1 ({\bf s} \cdot {\bf d})$, where $s_i$ are Pauli matrices in spin space.
-Consequently, the analog of \eqref{eq:hampauli} is:
+Consequently, the analog of Eq.~\eqref{sup:eq:hampauli} is:

 where the $k$ summation is restricted to half the Brillouin zone to avoid ${\bf k}\to-{\bf k}$ redundancy.
 Let us now discuss perturbations.
 For perturbations without spin matrices it is convenient to perform an $SU(2)$ spin rotation that brings the $d$-vector to the form $(0,0,d)$.
-Then the two spin sectors decouple into two \eqref{eq:hampauli} with $\tau_1\to\pm\tau_1$ and the spectrum is determined as for \eqref{eq:hampauli}.
+Then the two spin sectors decouple into two copies of Eq.~\eqref{sup:eq:hampauli} with $\tau_1\to\pm\tau_1$ and the spectrum is determined as for Eq.~\eqref{sup:eq:hampauli}.

 For perturbations involving spin in the form of the matrix $({\bf h}\cdot{\bf s})$ there are two cases: